Public transit could be funded with tolling revenue generated from new highway lanes built under a law enacted two years ago.

 Lorenz said the goal was always to give local governments building a new toll lane more options to choose from in planning these type of projects.

-The 2019 law currently allows new tolling to projects that add capacity — such as an express lane — that did not previously exist.
+The 2019 law currently allows new tolling for projects that add capacity — such as an express lane — that did not previously exist.

 Tolls would only be charged to drivers using the extra highway or bridge capacity.
 Money from the tolls also would be limited to paying for the road project they financed.